gilesagnel/FGIC/README.md

-# FGIC
+# FGVC
-Fine-Grained Image Classification
+Fine-Grained Visual Classification

 ## Seed Image Classification
 The dataset used for this project is available [here](https://www.nature.com/articles/s41597-024-03176-5#ref-CR30).